thohoang87/R-Shiny---PLS-DA-Deployment/README.md

 ### Prediction Results :

-There are two sections in this section:
+There are two sub-sections in this section:
   - Training data prediction : allows to see the prediction results of training model.
-In this section, you can choose:
+In this sub-section, you can choose:
-    * Class : allows to see the group of each individu.
+    * Class : allows to see the group of each individual.
     * Probability : allows to see the probability's result of softmax function.
     * Confusion matrix
     * Accuracy